talagayev/OpenMMDL/docs/openmmdl_setup.rst

    :figwidth: 725px
    :align: center

-2. The Amber Path, where `prmtop` and `inpcrd` files are used for the preparation and simulation.
+2. The Amber path, where `prmtop` and `inpcrd` files are used for the preparation and simulation.
 This path allows us to either use already prepared `prmtop` and `inpcrd` as an input or create the `prmtop` and `inpcrd` from PDB files of the receptor and ligand.
 The tutorial for the Amber path can be found :doc:`here </tutorial_amber_path>`.

 .. figure:: /_static/images/amber_ff.png